 It was a gusty day in June, and Common Roots was a site to see.
 In every corner of the farm there was activity.
-Student farmers were harvesting a mesclun medley in the market gardens, alongside Deep Roots farmers from ISIS.
+Student farmers were harvesting a mesclun medley in the market gardens, alongside Deep Roots farmers from ISANS.
 Volunteers were wheelbarrowing backfill, while others were assembling the shade sail frames for what will soon be an enchanting children’s garden.

 And then on the other side of the farm there was this: